The Factory

 Story & Plot Summary: The Factory

-Quick Plot Summary: Released in 2012, The Factory is a Crime, Thriller, Mystery film directed by Morgan O'Neill.
+Quick Plot Summary: Released in 2012, The Factory is a Crime, Thriller, Mystery film directed by Morgan O'Neill, written by Morgan O'Neill.
 The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict involving John Cusack.
+It provides a scannable look at the movie's central conflict involving John Cusack as Mike Fletcher.

 Ending Explained: The Factory